queelius/jaf/SPECIFICATION.md

 **b.
 Predicate Evaluation (Existential Quantification - ∃):**

 - If the function being called is a **predicate** (typically its name ends with `?`):
-  - The predicate evaluates to `true` if **there exists at least one combination** of expanded arguments for which the predicate\'s condition holds.
+  - The predicate evaluates to `true` if **there exists at least one combination** of expanded arguments for which the predicate's condition holds.
   - If all combinations evaluate to `false`, or if any `PathValues` argument was initially empty (resulting in no combinations to test), the overall predicate evaluates to `false`.
   - **Example**: `["eq?", ["path", [["key", "items"], ["wc_level"], ["key", "status"]]], "completed"]`.
     Let `S = eval_path(obj, [["key", "items"], ["wc_level"], ["key", "status"]]])`.
 The predicate is true if ∃ *s* ∈ `S` such that `eq?(s, "completed")` is true.